Skip to main content

 note

-The flow ID has an expiration time so it's important to check the response status code when retrieving the flow data using an existing flow ID.
+The flow ID has an expiry time so it's important to check the response status code when retrieving the flow data using an existing flow ID.
 It's up to your application to handle this error case and create a new flow.

-Take note of the type of flow as it determines the endpoint used to retrieve the flow.
-For example, the login flow will only be available at the /self-service/login/flows?id=<flowId> endpoint.
+Take note of the flow type as it determines the endpoint used to retrieve the flow.
+For example, the login flow will be available at the /self-service/login/flows?id=<flowId> endpoint.

 This is an example of fetching an existing login flow: